Branching fraction measurement of the $\mathit{\Lambda} \to p \mu^- \overline{\nu}_{\mu}$ decay: Normalisation and signal yield

 \section{Normalisation and signal yield}

 The normalisation yield is obtained from a fit to the $m(p\pi)$ distribution of candidates in data that pass the selection criteria for the normalisation channel.
 To model the \decay{\Lz}{\proton \pim} shape, simulation is used to obtain a description of the $m(p \pi)$ distribution of the \decay{\Lz}{\proton \pim} decays.
 The model consists of the sum of a Crystal Ball function~\cite{Skwarnicki:1986xj}, a modified Gaussian function which includes tails on both sides of the peak, and a Johnson~$\mathrm{S_U}$ distribution~\cite{JohnsonSU}.
 The parameters are determined from an extended unbinned maximum-likelihood fit to the mass distribution of the selected simulated candidates.
 The tail parameters of the Crystal Ball and Johnson~$\mathrm{S_U}$ functions are constrained with Gaussian priors to the result of the \decay{\Lz}{\proton \pim} simulation fit, while the peak position and the core width are allowed to vary freely in the fits to data, to account for known residual data-simulation differences.
+The robustness of the normalisation yield with respect to these constraints is validated by repeating the fit without applying any constraints on the tail parameters.
 The fit to data, shown in Fig.~\ref{fig:FitNormData1} (right), determines a total normalisation yield of $N_{\Lz \to \proton \pim } = (9.9337 \pm 0.0018) \times 10^{7}$, with the background modelled by an exponential function.

 The signal yield is measured using a binned maximum-likelihood fit, following the procedure described in Ref.~\cite{CowanStat}, in bins of the $m_{\text{Corr}}(p\pi)$ vs. $m(p\pi)$ plane, with the binning shown in Fig.~\ref{fig:BinningFit}.
 The fitter uses the observed bin counts as input, with the expectation determined from simulated histograms, and returns the fitted yields for each contribution.
 A Poisson-based log-likelihood is used to account for limited sample size.
 For each bin, the fitter computes the quantity $\chi^{2}$, defined as